Main Blog Category

 In a few situations, the dollar amount of the transaction is unknown when approval is given.
 This may happen when you check into a hotel room, pay for gas at the pump, or use your debit card to pay for your meal at a restaurant.
 In each of these transactions, the merchant may get approval for a higher (estimated) amount– allowing for a tip, room service, additional or higher purchase amounts.

 Let’s say you have $60 in your account when you use your debit card to pay for gas at the pump.
 Since the purchase amount is unknown when you insert your card, the merchant requests authorization for $50.
 The authorization causes a hold to be placed on your account for $50 and your available balance is reduced to $10.
 If you only purchased $20 in gas you may believe you have $40 available in your account.
 Unless you understand how a hold affects your account, your debit card could be declined in future transactions.
-This can be embarrassing and inconvenient.
-It could also be costly.
 If checks or other transactions are processed before the hold is released you may overdraw your account and incur overdraft fees.

 How can you avoid these problems?